General Regulations

 • shot size smaller than No. 6 shot or larger than No. 2 shot.

-12. remove the tag from a wild turkey until authorized (click here to view Wild Turkey Tagging Instructions).
+12. Remove the tag from a wild turkey until authorized (click here to view Wild Turkey Tagging Instructions).

-13. to hunt or guide for migratory game birds within 6 hours after flying over any portion of the same WMU, unless;
+13. To hunt or guide for migratory game birds within 6 hours after flying over any portion of the same WMU, unless;

 • it is a direct jet or turbo prop commercial flight,